Write It Right: Documentation and authorization requirements for automotive repair dealers

 • Authorization:

-• The customer’s declination of repair or reassembly after teardown, if applicable.
+• The customer’s declination of repair or reassembly after tear down, if applicable.
 (CCR §§ 3353(c)(3), 3356(h))

 • If customer authorization was provided under unusual circumstances, include the date and time of the authorization of the estimate, the name of the person who gave the authorization, and the telephone number or email address contacted to obtain the authorization.
 (BPC § 9884.8, CCR § 3356(d))